 Quality of the evidence

 We rated evidence as moderate or low quality for most outcomes.
 Three outcomes provided very low-quality evidence because study populations and results differed significantly among studies; there were significant limitations in study design and reporting; and sample sizes were small.

 Acute respiratory tract infections (ARTIs) are common and may lead to complications.
-Most children experience between three and six ARTIs each year.
-Although these infections are self limiting, the symptoms can be distressing.
-Many treatments are used to control symptoms and shorten the duration of illness.
-They often have minimal benefit and may lead to adverse effects.
-Oral homeopathic medicinal products could play a role in the treatment of ARTIs for children if evidence for effectiveness is established.
+Most children experience between three and six ARTIs annually.
+Although these infections are self-limiting, symptoms can be distressing.
+Many treatments are used to control symptoms and shorten illness duration.
+Most have minimal benefit and may lead to adverse effects.
+Oral homeopathic medicinal products could play a role in childhood ARTI management if evidence for effectiveness is established.

 To assess the effectiveness and safety of oral homeopathic medicinal products compared with placebo or conventional therapy to prevent and treat acute respiratory tract infections in children.

 We searched CENTRAL (2017, Issue 11) including the Cochrane Acute Respiratory Infections Specialised Register, MEDLINE (1946 to 27 November 2017), Embase (2010 to 27 November 2017), CINAHL (1981 to 27 November 2017), AMED (1985 to December 2014), CAMbase (searched 29 March 2018), British Homeopathic Library (searched 26 June 2013 - no longer operating).
 We also searched the WHO ICTRP and ClinicalTrials.gov trials registers (29 March 2018), checked references, and contacted study authors to identify additional studies.

 Double-blind, randomised controlled trials (RCTs) or double-blind cluster-RCTs comparing oral homeopathy medicinal products with identical placebo or self-selected conventional treatments to prevent or treat ARTIs in children aged 0 to 16 years.